pglen/pywebserv/README.md

         o Initial .py file to configure the project (any name) o Content that responds to the callbacks, or presented as is

-    See proj-index for an example hoem page.
+    See proj-index for an example home page.
 Also proj* for more detailed examples.
 Please note how simple a calendar implementation becomes.